Tunneled Epidural Catheter

 Who might take advantage of a tunneled epidural catheter?

 This procedure is used many times if a patient is recovering from cancer.
 It is also used for someone who is in pain for an extended period of time after major chest surgery.
-Any patient that is subjected to long periods of pain that can’t be controlled by oral medication may be able to take advantage of a tunneled epidural catheter.
+Any patient who is subjected to long periods of pain that can’t be controlled by oral medication may be able to take advantage of a tunneled epidural catheter.
 The procedure will only be administered after the patient has tried all other means of pain management and has been unsuccessful.

 How is the tunneled epidural catheter procedure done?